SkylineCommunications/dataminer-docs/connector-help/connector_help/Eddystone_Broadcast_IRMU.md

 #### SNMP main connection

-This driver uses an SNMPv1 connection and requires the following input during element creation:
+This connector uses an SNMPv1 connection and requires the following input during element creation:

 SNMP CONNECTION: